 Nº 2 - Local life is never far away

-We shouldn't have to say this, but of course, Kuta is not the 'real' Bali!
-If you want more than just burgers and booze, head to more rural parts of the island to understand how many locals live.
+If you want more than burgers and booze, look beyond Kuta to more rural parts of the island to better understand the island.

 Nº 3 - Arts & crafts are incredible

 We have family members whose entire house is kitted out with Balinese furniture and artwork.
 If you can afford to ship pieces home, these are some souvenirs that are well-worth purchasing.

 Nº 4 - Ceremonies & festivals abound

 Aside from the daily practices occurring at temples across the island, there seems to always be some kind of festival occurring in Bali.
 We were lucky enough to visit Pura Ulun Danu Bratan (the Temple on the Lake) during a huge ceremony.
 Check the Bali Tourism event schedule for more information.

 You'll see little baskets of daily offerings made by Hindus across the island.
 Please do not step on these 'canang sari', delicately made from leaves and decorated with brightly coloured flowers.